United States 17 min

 It’s not a simple process, though.

-Our EOR service can save you time and money, and give you the flexibility to hire and manage your US team.
+Our EOR service can save you time and money and give you the flexibility to hire and manage your US team.
+In doing so, you avoid cultural pitfalls and permanent establishment risk and can hire more confidently in your new market.

-Alternatively, if you want to set up your own entity, our one-stop shop of global HR services can simplify and streamline your operations.
-With Remote, you can:
+Alternatively, if you want to set up your own legal entity in the US, our one-stop shop for global HR services can simplify and streamline your operations.
+With Remote as a global expansion partner, you can:

 • Run your US payroll in minutes